tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 ![](images/part2/design.md/test-yahoo-specification-result.png)

-In theory, the same test should be runnable against a real instance of Yahoo or out locally controlled fake Yahoo.
+In principle, tests like this should be runnable against a real instance of Yahoo or our locally controlled fake Yahoo.

 A> ## Keeping fakes in sync with real services {#keeping-fakes-in-sync-with-real-services-aside}